-The Rail Delivery Group (RDG) is the governing body that collects the set of operators that make up Britain’s entire railway network.
-The RDG delivers a better railway experience for passengers and the country.
+The Rail Delivery Group (RDG) brings together the Train Operating Companies (TOC) that run Britain’s railway into a single team with one goal – to deliver a better railway.
 Since the go-live of the first phase of the RARS-2 project, Sqills’ S3 Passenger platform covers all reservable train services across the country.

 The RDG organises its activity into four core portfolios: customer experience; today’s railway; industry reform; and tomorrow’s railway.
 The transformative nature of S3 Passenger can power a shift in all four core areas.
 With the launch of the S3 Passenger platform in the UK, amongst other benefits, operators will spend far less time on time-consuming operations tasks as these are largely automated by S3 passenger core functionality.

 RDG initiated a project to replace their 15-year-old inventory system, NRS, a few years ago.
 A few of the primary motivators were that the system could not handle the increased traffic and was expensive to maintain.
 The project was called RARS and subsequently halted.

 A new project was started in 2019 with the name RARS2, a name that served to remind everyone about the lessons learned from the previous project.
 RDG opted fora SaaS solution instead of a bespoke option to manage risks and make the most of the available budget.

 The RDG implementation has certainly been a challenging project.
 Not only because UK train operators serve long networks with many stops, but there are also two operators that serve sleeper services.
 This is a first for an S3 passenger implementation.
 The RARS2 project was very complex for several different reasons: